SkygearIO/guides/cms/cms-field-type.md

     type: Dropdown
     custom:
       enabled: true or false
+      label: name of the custom value
     null:
       enabled: true or false
-      label: name for null values
+      label: name of the null values
     options:
       - label: option 1
         value: A # only String inputs are supported